 In a world that demands our attention and immediate response, a world that is dominated by data, information and constant stimulation, it is a significant challenge for us to remain focused and dedicated to one thing.

-Those of us who do are in the minority, often castigated, seldom celebrated.
+Those of us who do are in the minority, often castigated, and seldom celebrated.

-In our contemporary society, to be busy is right and proper.
+In our contemporary society, being busy is right and proper.

 On the inside, there is safety in numbers, conformity, sameness and mediocrity.